karthiksing05/personal-website/content/unready/predestination.md

 description = "my thoughts on predestination"
 +++

-The title is quite deceiving - prefacing this whole topic with the fact that I don't like the idea of predestination quite fundamentally and believe that debating its existence and value are two separate conversation topics, both of which will be expressed here.
-Simply for the belief of devil's advocacy, my goal is to reason with the concept (as someone who is agnostic-leaning-atheist) and justify both existence and value under a framework of pure rationale.
+The title may hint that I argue in favor of predestination, but I'm prefacing this whole topic with the fact that I don't like the idea of predestination quite fundamentally and believe that debating its existence and value are two separate conversation topics.
+I will consider both here, but I intend for this blog to largely revolve around the second.
+Simply for the belief of devil's advocacy, my goal is to reason with the concept as atheistically as possible and justify both existence and value under a framework of pure rationale.

 Also, a huge thank you to my friends for continually and constantly entertaining these wild thoughts - such discussions are not easy and my beliefs would not be formed without their intellectual company and support.

 > As some people joke, we may not possess free will, but we possess free won't. *— David Brooks, Canadian-American author and political commentator*

 # definition

 We'll define predestination as the idea that our life and the lives of everyone around us has been predecided, whether by the natural laws of the universe or some primal, omnipotent, allknowing entity.
+I like to think of it more conversationally as walking on a path that has already been set for you.
+Of course, you will feel as though you are exploring this path for the first time, but that does not

 # the closed environment

+Now, in the broader context, the first main problem most have with predestination

 # infinite predestination